oernster/oernster/README.md

   - low coordination latency
   - long-term structural stability
 - Writing: [CrankTheCode.com](https://www.crankthecode.com)
-- GitHub projects reflect applied versions of that thinking
+- GitHub projects [(Primary Portfolio)](https://oernster.github.io) reflect applied versions of that thinking
 - Open to Principal Engineer / CTO-track roles

 - Side note: shubh2294 Shubham Mishra is NOT a contributor to any of my repos.
 This is a bug in github I cannot fix.